Benezivas/algobattle/docs/api/battle.md

 # Battle

-The `battle.py` module defines the `Battle` class and thus what each battle type can do to customize how it runs and scores the programs.
+This module defines the `Battle` class and thus what each battle type can do to customize how it runs and scores the programs.
 If you are implementing your own custom battle types, make sure they adhere to the api specifications laid out here.